menu

 Demographics

-In terms of college education, Lyman - Hamilton is nearly on par with the US average for all cities of 21.84%: 20.36% of adults 25 and older in Lyman - Hamilton have a bachelor's degree or advanced degree.
+In terms of college education, the citizens of Lyman - Hamilton rank slightly lower than the national average.
+16.56% of adults 25 and older in Lyman - Hamilton have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

 The most common language spoken in Lyman - Hamilton is English.
 Other important languages spoken here include Spanish and Italian.